BREAKING: AIDB student potentially exposed to coronavirus; school closing Friday (free content)

-TALLADEGA -- A student at the Alabama Institute for Deaf and Blind has been potentially exposed to the coronavirus disease (COVID-19), school officials say.
+TALLADEGA -- A student at the Alabama Institute for Deaf and Blind has been potentially exposed to the coronavirus disease COVID-19, school officials said Thursday, and the campus will close Friday through March 30.

 Jacque Cordle, advancement officer of marketing and community relations for AIDB, said the student in question may have been exposed to someone who may have the virus, which is why AIDB officials are calling it a “potential exposure.”